zmkfirmware/zmk/docs/docs/behaviors/hold-tap.md

 - The sequence `(pht_down, W_down, W_up, pht_up)` produces `W`.
 The normal hold behavior (LEFT_SHIFT) **is NOT** modified into a tap behavior (Q) by positional hold-tap because the first key pressed after the hold-tap key is the `W key`, which is in position 1, which **IS** included in `hold-trigger-key-positions`.
 - If the `LEFT_SHIFT / Q key` is held by itself for longer than `tapping-term-ms`, a hold behavior is produced.
 This is because positional hold-tap only modifies the behavior of a hold-tap if another key is pressed before the `tapping-term-ms` period expires.

+By default, `hold-trigger-key-positions` are evaluated upon the first _key press_ after the hold-tap.
+For homerow mods, this is not always ideal, because it prevents combining multiple modifiers unless they are included in `hold-trigger-key-positions`.
+To overwrite this behavior, one can set `hold-trigger-on-release`.
+If set to true, the evaluation of `hold-trigger-key-positions` gets delayed until _key release_.
+This allows combining multiple modifiers when the next key is _held_, while still deciding the hold-tap in favor of a tap when the next key is _tapped_.

 ### Example Use-Cases

 <Tabs